 Despite gambling being regulated in the country, locals have the freedom to transact with different new casino sites.
 This means they can also use international online casinos that have not been licensed in the country but have licenses from foreign nations.
 Regardless of this, unlicensed online casinos remain illegal in the country.

 Casino licenses that are issued in the country have a validity of 10 years and require an annual renewal.
 Currently, the renewal charges are $50, 000.
 According to the prevailing regulations, the tax rates on earnings stand at 2.5%, a figure favorable for conducting business.

 The gambling and casino arena is open for anyone to join.
 The regulations are strictly observed.
-To get authorization to start the gambling business in Vanuatu you must:
+To get authorization to start a gambling business in Vanuatu, you must:

 - Comply with the set regulations;

 - Undergo prior audits to ensure your organizations conform to the set standards.